About the Art Competition

 The Congressional Institute is proud to sponsor the Congressional Art Competition.
 The annual competition celebrates the artistic achievements of the nation’s high school students.
 Each Member of Congress may choose to host the program in their individual districts.
 Many offices ask a panel of local artists, such as artists-in-residence, art teachers, gallery owners, to act as judges.
 The winning artwork will hang in the Cannon Tunnel of the U.S. Capitol for one year.
 The tunnel is the most highly traveled access point between the U.S. House of Representatives and the U.S. Capitol.
 Every day, Members of Congress, distinguished visitors, and tens of thousands of tourists – from the United States and abroad – walk through the tunnel and admire the artwork.

-The competition is now in its 41st year.
+The competition is now in its 43rd year.
 Each year, a Republican and Democratic Member of the House are selected to serve as Co-Chairs.
-The 2022 competition was co-chaired by Rep. Rodney Davis (R-IL) and Rep. Derek Kilmer (D-WA).
+The 2024 competition was co-chaired by Congresswoman Beth Van Duyne (R-TX-24) and Congresswoman Dina Titus (D-NV-01).
 The competition is truly bipartisan, and one of the highlights of the congressional calendar.

 At the beginning of the summer, the Office of the Architect of the Capitol begins the process of removing the previous year’s winners and displaying the new pieces to be showcased.
 That work takes place over the course of about a month.
 Each picture is carefully hung and labeled with the name of the artist, the title of the work, and the congressional district.
 The artwork is organized alphabetically by state and then numerically by district.
 The previous year’s winning pieces are returned to each congressional office, and many choose to continue to display the art in either Washington, DC, or a district office.